Daily High to Daily Low: Is It Safe to Buy Viatris Inc. (VTRS)?

-Viatris Inc. (NASDAQ:VTRS) went up by 0.31% from its latest closing price compared to the recent 1-year high of $15.60.
-The company’s stock price has collected -3.67% of loss in the last five trading sessions.
+Viatris Inc. (NASDAQ:VTRS) went up by 13.09% from its latest closing price compared to the recent 1-year high of $15.60.
+The company’s stock price has collected 8.29% of gains in the last five trading sessions.
 Barron’s reported on 11/17/21 that Viatris’s CEO Sees a Unique Drug Business.
 The Stock Fell in Its First Year.

 Is It Worth Investing in Viatris Inc. (NASDAQ :VTRS) Right Now?